ChalmersGU-data-structure-courses/dsabook/src/markdown/01-introduction/04b-prog-preliminaries.md

                 n = n + right.treeSize()
             return n

-Note that in the last function we have to check that the children actually are tree nodes before calculating their size.
+Note that the last definition, `treeSize`, is a *recursive* function.

+Also note that `treeSize` has to check that the children actually are tree nodes before calculating their size.
 Another possibility is to have a global function that takes the tree node as an argument:

     function treeSize(node: TreeNode) -> Int: